 The goal of the wound closure is to make the closure as tight as possible without causing tension on the top layer of the skin.
 If there is too much tension when suturing the top layer of the skin, it can cause the scar to stretch wider and thicker.
 To avoid this, we put the tension on the deeper levels, instead of the top layers.

 In addition, I try to minimize the amount of dissection (lifting of the tissues).
 When there is too much dissection of the tissues, fluid tends to accumulate and this can lead to complications such as seroma or hematoma.
 In the drawing below, the area dissected is illustrated in pink.
-You can see that the Lockwood technique has less tissue dissection than the traditional tummy tuck technique.
+You can see that the Lockwood technique (on the right side) has less tissue dissection than the standard tummy tuck technique.

 For this reason, I use the Lockwood technique for both the tissue dissection and the wound closure.
 The tissue is dissected less and the incision is closed with the tightest suturing at the deeper layers (instead of the surface).
 With the Lockwood technique, the following results are achieved: